aws/eks-anywhere/docs/content/en/docs/concepts/support-scope.md

 You can purchase EKS Anywhere Enterprise Subscriptions for 24/7 support from AWS subject matter experts and access to EKS Anywhere Curated Packages.
 You can only receive support for your EKS Anywhere clusters that are licensed under an active EKS Anywhere Enterprise Subscription.
 EKS Anywhere Enterprise Subscriptions are available for a 1-year or 3-year term, and are priced on a per cluster basis.

-EKS Anywhere Enterprise Subscriptions include the following components:
+EKS Anywhere Enterprise Subscriptions include support for the following components:

 - EKS Distro (see [documentation](https://distro.eks.aws.com/) for components)
 - EKS Anywhere core components such as the Cilium CNI, Flux GitOps controller, kube-vip, EKS Anywhere CLI, EKS Anywhere controllers, image builder, and EKS Connector